 Background and Identification

 The Rift CV1 (consumer version) by Oculus follows the release of the Crescent Bay prototype in September 2014, and is the first consumer-targeted version of the VR headset.
 The Rift features two 1080p displays that support a > 100º horizontal field-of-view.
 Motion tracking is powered by Constellation, a desk-mounted IR camera that can track the headset's position and orientation with little lag and high accuracy.

-The Rift CV1 initially ships with an Xbox One controller, but will work with custom Oculus Touch controllers, expected to ship in mid-2016.
+The Rift CV1 (the HM-A model) initially ships with an Xbox One controller, but will work with custom Oculus Touch controllers, expected to ship in mid-2016.

 Display Type: OLED

 Resolution: 2160 × 1200 spread over two displays (1080p per eye)

 - NVIDIA GTX 970 / AMD R9 290 equivalent or greater

 - Windows 7 SP1 or newer

 - 2x USB 3.0 ports